asanchezba/MATLAB/07_Electrical Circuit Analysis/00_Electrical Circuit Analysis.md

 <p align="center"> <em>Figure 10: Graphical output - Determination of AC circuit voltage parameters </em></p>

 ### 7.3.2.
 Impedance
 Impedance signifies the total impediment of the flow of charge in an AC circuit.
 The impedance can be divided into two parts: resistance and reactance.
-The resistance is a zero-frequency component; whereas the reactance is dependent on frequency.
+The resistance is a zero-frequency component; whereas the reactance depends on frequency.
 The general expression for overall impedance is as follows:

 $$Z = R + jX$$